swc-bb/2018-03-13-Potsdam-Berlin/index.md

   the pitch.
 -->
 <p>
-  This workshop is an <strong>R-Workshop</strong> with a focus on scientific computing.
-Everyone with solid basic knowledge of R or a similar scripting language is invited to <strong>join and getting in touch with tools and structures to
+	This workshop is a <strong>R-Workshop</strong> with a focus on scientific computing and reproducible research.
-    write scientific code with a high-quality, that is reproducible and follows a well-documented standard</strong>.
+	Everyone with basic knowledge of R or a similar scripting language, such as Python or Matlab, among others, is invited to <strong>join and getting in touch with tools and structures to write scientific code with a high-quality, that is reproducible and follows a well-documented standard</strong>.
 </p>
 <p>
   <a href="{{site.swc_site}}">Software Carpentry</a>